Raj-verma08/File-Organizer/README.md

 **File Organizer** <br />
-&nbsp;A Python script that helps you organize files in a specified directory by grouping them based on their file extensions.
+&emsp;A Python script that helps you organize files in a specified directory by grouping them based on their file extensions.
 The script will move files to corresponding folders (e.g., .jpg files go to a Images folder, .pdf files to a Documents folder) to keep your directory tidy.

 Features
 	o Sorts and organizes files based on file extensions.